mwcproject/docs.mwc.mw/developers/get-started.md

 1. **Initiate Transaction**: Start the transaction with the desired amount.
 2. **Send Slatepack**: Generate and send an encoded Slatepack (transaction details) to the recipient.
 3. **Finalize Transaction**: After receiving the recipient's response, finalize the transaction.
-4. **Broadcast Transaction**: Submit the finalized transaction to the Grin node for propagation across the network.
+4. **Broadcast Transaction**: Submit the finalized transaction to the MWC node for propagation across the network.
 5. **Track Confirmation**: Monitor the transaction status on the blockchain.

 ### Recipient Workflow